basverkennis/Flight-Sim-Cognitive-Workload-EEG-Prediction/README.md

-# Predicting Cognitive Workload in Flight Simulations using EEG Spectral and Connectivity Features
+# Predicting Workload in Virtual Flight Simulations using EEG Spectral and Connectivity Features

 **Note: The publication link for the paper is not available yet.**